 - Keep your hands and feet warm.
 Scientific studies have shown that warm hands and feet will help induce REM (rapid eye movement) deep sleep.
 Cold hands and feet will keep you from experiencing deep sleep.

-- Drink a big glass of water before going to bed and when you wake up; this will help clean out your system.
+- Drink a big glass of water before bed and when you wake up; this will help clean out your system.
 Milk can also help you sleep.
 It contains an amino acid called tryptophan which produces an effect similar to a sedative.
-Do not consume any food or drink that contains caffeine, nicotine or alcohol for at least 4 to 5 hours before going to bed.
-Caffeine and nicotine are stimulants that will keep you from sleeping while alcohol can disrupt your body's natural rhythms.
+Do not consume any food or drink that contains caffeine, nicotine or alcohol for at least four to five hours before going to bed.
+Caffeine and nicotine are stimulants that keep you from sleeping while alcohol can disrupt your body's natural rhythms.
 Also, refrain from eating a large meal less than three hours before bedtime.

 - Doing exercises during the day can help you sleep better at night.
 This will increase your blood circulation and quicken your metabolism for a whole day, which will help ensure a good night's sleep.

-- Taking a hot bath before going to bed helps induce deep sleep because it cleans your body and relaxes tense muscles.
+- Taking a hot bath before bed helps induce deep sleep because it cleans your body and relaxes tense muscles.

-- Practice total relaxation and deep breathing for a few minutes before you go to bed.
+- Practice total relaxation and deep breathing for a few minutes before bed.
 Relax from head to toe.
 Close your eyes and relax every part of your body.
 Do complete breathing exercises by following the three phases:

-- Inhale slowly and deeply through the nose for 3 to 5 seconds, making sure that your stomach expands as well as your chest.
+- Inhale slowly and deeply through the nose for three to five seconds, making sure that your stomach expands as well as your chest.

-- Hold your breath for another 3 to 5 seconds.
+- Hold your breath for another three to five seconds.
 Tighten your stomach muscles lightly.

 - Exhale slowly and fully through the mouth and nose.
 This breathing exercise will help smooth your blood circulation and get your body ready to rest.

-Each person has his or her own specific daily sleep requirement.
+Each person has their own specific daily sleep requirement.
 It is not true that the more you sleep, the better it is for your growth.
 Too much sleep will cause your body to develop laziness and slow down your metabolism, thus increasing the danger of weight gain.
 On average, a young adult who is growing needs at least eight hours of sleep every day.
 Teens need nine hours or more.
-However, this is just an average and may not apply to you precisely.
+However, this is just an average and may only apply to some people.

 Appropriate sleep posture is also very important for growth.
-Sleeping with correct posture can help lengthen your spine and increase your height; sleeping with incorrect posture can put strains on your neck, shoulders and back, which stunts growth.
+Sleeping with correct posture can help lengthen your spine and increase your height; sleeping with incorrect posture can strain your neck, shoulders and back, which stunts growth.
 The following are some helpful tips on how to sleep with appropriate posture.